Terradue/doc-developer-sandbox/source/reference/man/bash_commands_functions/simulation/ciop-run.rst

 Description
 -----------

-ciop-run executes either an application workflow or, if provided the [node_id], a single step of the application workflow.
+ciop-run executes either an application workflow or, if the node_id is provided, a single step of the application workflow.

 Options
 -------